pytorch/torchdynamo/documentation/TROUBLESHOOTING.md

    File "/scratch/mlazos/torchdynamo/../test/errors.py", line 34, in test_assertion_error
     z = {y: 5}

-Set torchdynamo.config.verbose=True for more information
+Set torch._dynamo.config.verbose=True for more information
 ==========
 ```

-As the message suggests you can set `torchdynamo.config.verbose=True` to get a full stack trace to both the error in torchdynamo and the user code.
-In addition to this flag, you can also set the `log_level` of torchdynamo through `torchdynamo.config.log_level`.
+As the message suggests you can set `torch._dynamo.config.verbose=True` to get a full stack trace to both the error in torchdynamo and the user code.
+In addition to this flag, you can also set the `log_level` of torchdynamo through `torch._dynamo.config.log_level`.
 The available levels are the following:
 - `logging.DEBUG`: Print every instruction that is encountered in addition to all below log levels
 - `logging.INFO`: Print each function that is compiled (original and modified bytecode) and the graph that is captured in addition to all below log levels
 - `logging.WARNING` (default): Print graph breaks in addition to all below log levels